-The *H. and T. King Grants for Archaeology of the Ancient Americas, administered by the Society for American Archaeology, supports archaeological projects across Latin America (exclusive of the US) that show promise for transformative contributions to the understanding of the indigenous cultures from Mesoamerica, Central and South America, and the Caribbean.
+The H. and T. King Grant for Archaeology of the Ancient Americas, administered by the Society for American Archaeology, supports archaeological projects across Latin America (exclusive of the US) that show promise for transformative contributions to the understanding of the indigenous cultures from Mesoamerica, Central and South America, and the Caribbean.

-The Call for Applications is closed.
+The Call for Applications is open.

 2021 H. and T. King Grant Recipients

 - Jessica MacLellan

 Domestic Ritual, Architecture, and the Development of Social Complexity in the Preclassic Maya Lowlands: Excavations in Early Residential Areas at Ceibal, Guatemala

 - Celeste Samec

 The Trail of the Llama: Precolumbian Long-Distance Caravan Exchange in the Atacama Highlands of South America